Angus Taylor plays funny business with zero emissions target

 It is net zero emissions for Australia by 2050.

-BCA chief executive Jennifer Westacott – along with some of the country’s biggest resources companies like BHP, BP and Santos and agriculture sector giants National Farmers Federation and Meat and Livestock Australia – have all adopted this KPI as a target to inform investments to mitigate against economy-wrecking climate change.
+BCA chief executive Jennifer Westacott – along with some of the country’s biggest resources companies like BHP, BP and Santos, and agricultural giants the National Farmers Federation and Meat and Livestock Australia – have all adopted this KPI as a target to encourage investments to mitigate against economy-wrecking climate change.

-Mr Taylor, like his Prime Minister Scott Morrison, say they won’t adopt this target because it is uncosted, unfunded and unplanned.
+Mr Taylor, like his Prime Minister Scott Morrison, says he won’t adopt this target because it is uncosted, unfunded and unplanned.

-Their target rather is Labor’s weekend adoption of net zero, which the world’s scientists including the CSIRO warn is the planet’s last chance to keep warming to 2 degrees Celsius.
+The Coalition target rather is Labor’s adoption of net zero, which the world’s scientists including the CSIRO warn is the planet’s last chance to keep warming to 2 degrees Celsius.

-It is now on a trajectory to reach 3 degrees Celsius and keep rising.
+It is now on a trajectory to reach 3 degrees and keep rising.

 Labor agrees with business and not the contradictory political hyperbole coming from the government.

-In question time on Monday Mr Taylor made the absurd observation that Australia at Paris had signed up only to global net zero emissions by 2050, we have to play our part but it won’t involve adopting that as a national target if resources jobs are at risk, agriculture is included, or electricity prices are affected.
+In question time on Monday Mr Taylor made the absurd observation that Australia at Paris had signed up only to global net zero emissions by 2050, arguing we have to play our part and it won’t involve adopting that as a national target if resources jobs are at risk, agriculture is included or electricity prices are affected.

-Instead he is working on a long-term strategy where technology will be the centrepiece “because that’s how the globe is going to solve the problem”.
+Instead he is working on a long-term strategy in which technology will be the centrepiece “because that’s how the globe is going to solve the problem”.

 It will have to be some plan.

-The Business Council estimates Australia will need an annual $22 billion investment in technology and a doubling of current renewable energy generation capacity by 2040.
+BCA estimates Australia will need an annual $22 billion investment in new technology and a doubling of current renewable energy generation capacity by 2040.

 Blunting Mr Taylor’s attacks is his refusal to cost the price of failure to address climate change.